eXPerience83/DKNCloud-HAS/README.md

 ## Why this Fork?

 This project is a fork of [fitamix/DaikinDKNCloud-HomeAssistant](https://github.com/fitamix/DaikinDKNCloud-HomeAssistant) (which itself is a fork of [max13fr/AirzonecloudDaikin-HomeAssistant](https://github.com/max13fr/AirzonecloudDaikin-HomeAssistant)) by the original authors @max13fr and @fitamix.
-For more details about the underlying Python package used for connecting to Airzone Cloud, please refer to [AirzoneCloudDaikin on PyPI](https://pypi.org/project/AirzoneCloudDaikin/).
+For more details about the underlying API implementation, please refer to the official Airzone Cloud Web API documentation at [developers.airzonecloud.com/docs/web-api](https://developers.airzonecloud.com/docs/web-api) and the [AirzoneCloudDaikin package](https://pypi.org/project/AirzoneCloudDaikin/) (which we are no longer using).

 ## Introduction

-The integration lets you view and control your Daikin Airzone Cloud zones from Home Assistant.
-It resolves previous issues such as errors with temperature conversion by commenting out the problematic code.
-In this version, we've also added a configuration flow that validates user input.
+This integration now uses our own API client (in the `airzone_api.py` module) to interact with the official Airzone Cloud API (adapted for dkn.airzonecloud.com).
+The client authenticates by calling the `/login` endpoint and then fetches installations (and their devices) via the `/installations` endpoint.
+If successful, the integration creates climate entities representing each device.

+The configuration flow collects the following parameters:
+- **Username**: Your Airzone Cloud account email.
+- **Password**: Your Airzone Cloud account password.
-For example, the `scan_interval` parameter is now validated as an integer (with a default value of 10 seconds) and includes a warning not to set it too low to avoid potential bans from Airzone.
+- **Scan Interval**: Time in seconds between each update.
+(Default is 10 seconds.
+It is recommended not to set this value too low to avoid bans from Airzone.)

-If you're looking for the main Airzone Cloud (airzonecloud.com) integration, please refer to [max13fr/Airzonecloud-HomeAssistant](https://github.com/max13fr/Airzonecloud-HomeAssistant).

 ## Installation